126th Coastal Defence Brigade: History

-On December 1, 1989, the division was transferred to the Red Banner Black Sea Fleet and reformed into the 283rd Gorlovka Twice Red Banner Order of Suvorov Coastal Defense Division.
-The transfer was accompanied by an increase in the division's arsenal.
-On January 3, 1990, the division's number 126 was restored.
-In 1996 the division was disbanded.

-Twenty-first century

-In 2003, the 36th Separate Coastal Defense Brigade of the Ukrainian Navy, military unit A2320, was formed from units of the 32nd Army Corps.
+The 126th Brigade was formed on the basis of the 36th Separate Coastal Defense Brigade of the Ukrainian Navy, military unit A2320, which was formed from units of the 32nd Army Corps in 2003.
 In early 2014, the brigade's barracks in Crimea were surrounded for several weeks by masked Russian special forces soldiers during the annexation of Crimea by the Russian Federation.
 On March 21, 2014, servicemen loyal to their oaths to Ukraine were allowed to leave Crimea for unoccupied Ukraine; the remainder were given the option of quitting or renouncing their oaths to Ukraine and swearing a new oath to the Russian Federation.
 According to Colonel S. I. Storozhenko, the brigade commander, 199 servicemen, of 1,200, left and 300 quit; the remainder swore allegiance to the Russian Federation.
 Thereafter, it was reported that the brigade and its commander entered the Armed Forces of the Russian Federation as a separate coastal defense brigade of the Black Sea Fleet.
 On December 1, 2014, the 126th Separate Coastal Defence Brigade was formed on the basis of this formation.
+The number was chosen to commemorate the Soviet 126th Coastal Defense Division, which took part in the Crimean offensive during World War II.

 Battle of Voznesensk

 On March 2, 2022, as part of the Southern Ukraine offensive during the 2022 Russian invasion of Ukraine, units of the brigade advanced from Mykolaiv towards the city of Voznesensk, in an attempt to find a crossing over the Southern Bug river.
 The column consisted of 400 men and 43 vehicles.
 The unit failed to find a crossing due to preparations taken by the city's mayor and civilian population; there were numerous roadblocks, a bridge over the Mertvovod River was destroyed, and the shoreline of the river had been dug out.
 So, Russian vehicles could not ford it.

 The defense of the city was mostly mustered by the Ukrainian 80th Air Assault Brigade, local civilian militias, Territorial Defense Forces, and Ukrainian Special Operations Forces.
-The Ukrainian paratroopers rendered the 126th's artillery ineffective, and the 126th was forced to withdraw from the city after sustaining heavy losses.
-A total of 100 Russian soldiers died, 10 were captured, and 30 of the unit's 43 armoured vehicles were either destroyed or abandoned in one day; Ukrainian forces were able to salvage 15 of these into working order.
+The Ukrainian paratroopers said that they rendered the 126th's artillery ineffective, and the 126th was forced to withdraw from the city after sustaining heavy losses.
+Ukrainian officers estimated that a total of 100 Russian soldiers died, 10 were captured, and 30 of the unit's 43 armoured vehicles were either destroyed or abandoned in one day; Ukrainian forces were able to salvage 15 of these into working order.

-On March 28, 2022, over three weeks after being defeated at Voznesensk, it was announced that the brigade would be granted a Guards title without a change in its numerical designation.
-The Guards title is awarded to units that demonstrate "mass heroism and courage during combat operations".
+On March 28, 2022, the brigade was awarded the Guards status.

 By 19 April 2022, the Ukrainians claimed that the brigade had suffered 75% casualties during the invasion so far.